Bray Film Studios

-Bray Studios is a British film and television facility in Water Oakley near Bray, Berkshire.
+Bray Film Studios is a British film and television facility in Water Oakley near Bray, Berkshire.
 It is best known for its association with Hammer Film Productions.

 History

 Down Place

-Down Place, a large Thamesside house in the Berkshire hamlet of Water Oakley, was built in the 1750s for Richard Tonson, the Member of Parliament for Windsor and relative of publisher Jacob Tonson.
-After Tonson's death in 1772, the house was owned by the Dukes of Argyll and subsequently by John Barker Church.
+Down Place, also written as Dowan Place or Dow Place, was a large Thamesside house in the Berkshire hamlet of Water Oakley, was built in the 1750s for Richard Tonson, the Member of Parliament for Windsor and relative of publisher Jacob Tonson.
+After Tonson's death in 1772, the family held onto Down Place until April 1775 when it was put up for sale.
+When Tonson's estate wasn't sold outright, it was planned to go up for auction on 12 July 1775.
+The auction of the estate and belongings was postponed until Monday 7 August, and was planned to last for the duration of five days.
+Sometime after the auction, the house was owned by the Dukes of Argyll and by 1792, it was home to John Barker Church.

 A later owner, Mr Hudleston, sold the property to Henry Harford in around 1807.
 The Harford family continued to occupy the house at the time of the 1901 census.
+Frederick Henry Harford lived in the home until his death in 1926.
+In 1932, Frederick Reginald Harford sold Down Place.

-At some point after this, the house was vacated except for the west wing where the Davies family resided.
+At some point after this, the house was owned by the Davies family.
 Subsequently, the main building largely fell into dereliction.

 Hammer Film Productions (1951–1970)

 In 1951, Hammer Film Productions bought Down Place, a location they had used in 1950 to film The Dark Light.
 The premises were largely derelict, and Hammer used the building's interior for filming before constructing a sound stage on the estate in 1952.
 The first full production at the studios was the 1951 film Cloudburst.